al-jazair/laravel-algerian-provinces/README.md

 ## Sushi

 This package requires 0 config, and comes with no migrations or seeders thanks to the wonderful package [calebporzio/sushi](https://github.com/calebporzio/sushi).
 That allows us to offer a ready to use model without going the extra steps of affecting your database.

+> However this dependency requires SQLite to be setup on your system!

-If you prefer having a table in you database checkout [v1](https://github.com/elaborate-code/laravel-algerian-provinces/tree/v1-migration)
+If you prefer having a table in your database checkout [v1](https://github.com/elaborate-code/laravel-algerian-provinces/tree/v1-migration) which doesn't depand on calebporzio/sushi.

 ## Testing